-Decoding Footage and Effects Calculation is a CPU’s job, while the Graphics Card very seldom gets to do tasks more demanding than displaying Program Interface and Footage to the inbuilt Laptop Screen or external Monitors.
+Decoding Footage and Effects Calculation is mainly a CPU’s job, while the Graphics Card very seldom gets to do tasks more demanding than displaying Program Interface and Footage to the inbuilt Laptop Screen or external Monitors.

-There are other Tasks such as 3D GPU Rendering or 3D Gaming, that are much more demanding on the GPU.
+There are other Tasks such as 3D GPU Rendering or Gaming, that are much more demanding on the GPU.

 For Video Editing, a solid mid-tier GPU will deliver very similar performance to a high-end GPU, at a better overall value.
 See the following Benchmarks: